CameronFlores/zumo-maze/milestone7/milestone7.md

 * There is no shorter path than the one calculated by the tutorial code.
 My depth-first-search method wasn't working so I simplified things and followed the tutorial code.

 * We could possibly go faster with a smaller derivative variable and a different error threshold though I didn't bother messing with it as inaccuracies and misreading turns is already happening and I didn't htink it was much of a factor since we're only dealing with straight lines.

+* The last thing I would change would be the turning, each turning overshoots a requires a pause to calibrate and move.
+It would be better if we under shot so that turning would take less time and we could just recalibrate the inaccuracy.
+Unfortunately, the only way I could think of doing this while still turning at a high rate would be by uusing ballistic turning which does not work in this format.